nethy/util/README.md

 It makes easier to implement the `Object.equals` methods.

-Use the `isEqual` method to define comparision between two instances.
+Use the `isEqual` method to define comparison between two instances.

 1. If `this == obj`, then method will return `true`.
 1. If `obj == null`, then method will return `false`.